ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 Enabling Manned Vehicle Avoidance
 =================================

-Copter-3.4 (and higher) and very recent versions of Plane include a new flight mode AVOID_ADSB that attempts to avoid manned vehicles based on the ADS-B sensor's output.
+ArduPilot includes a flight mode, AVOID_ADSB, that attempts to avoid manned vehicles based on the ADS-B sensor's output.
 Entry into this mode is automatic when avoidance is necessary based on the parameters below.
 Exit is also automatic when the threat has passed.

 To enable this feature connect with a Ground Station and set the following parameters: